mfem/web/src/integration.md

 provides a means of testing the `FiniteElement` objects passed by the `BilinearForm` class to make sure they support the evaluations needed by the `CalcTestShape` and `CalcTrialShape` methods.
-This override is optional but highly recommeneded.
+This override is optional but highly recommended.
 As an example the following override verifies that the geometry is one dimensional and that the trial (domain) space supports evaluation of the gradient of the basis functions.
 ```